No. 2 Squadron RAF: Early years and First World War (1912–1918)

-Between the World Wars
+Interwar period (1919–1938)

 The squadron gained the 'AC' in its title in the inter-war years, flying army co-operation (AC) sorties during the partition of Ireland in the early 1920s.
 After time in China during 1927, the squadron re-equipped with the Armstrong Whitworth Atlas again on army co-operation work.

-Second World War
+Second World War (1939–1945)

 At the outbreak of the Second World War the unit was flying Westland Lysanders.
 In France until the Dunkirk evacuation.
 It was then based at RAF Sawbridgeworth in Hertfordshire as the principal squadron in that location.
 Over time the squadron equipped with fighters – the Curtiss Tomahawk in 1941, the North American Mustang in 1942.
 In July 1944, assigned to the 2nd Tactical Air Force, the squadron returned to France in the reconnaissance role.
 It was re-equipped with Supermarine Spitfire Mk.XIVs in November 1944.
 Shiny Two relocated to RAF Celle in June 1945 after the war in Europe was won as part of the British Air Forces of Occupation.

-Cold War (1945–1988)
+Cold War (1946–1988)

-The squadron spent much of the Cold War in Germany as part of RAF Germany, flying various fighter types, including the Supermarine Swift FR.5 and Hawker Hunter FR.10.
+The squadron spent much of the Cold War in West Germany as part of RAF Germany, flying various fighter types, including the Supermarine Swift FR.5 and Hawker Hunter FR.10.
 No. II (AC) Squadron began to convert to the McDonnell Douglas Phantom FGR.2 in December 1970, when they received XV485 at RAF Brüggen.
 The Hunter No. II (AC) Squadron at RAF Gütersloh continued to operate in tandem with the Phantom No. II Squadron at Brüggen until 1 March 1971 when conversion to the Phantom was completed.
 Shiny Two flew their first Phantom reconnaissance sortie on 8 January with XV485.
 The Phantom-equipped No. II (AC) Squadron relocated to RAF Laarbruch on 3 May 1971.
 Shiny Two began to convert to the SEPECAT Jaguar GR1 in 1976, with XZ101 being delivered on 26 February 1976, with the Phantom FGR.2s being replaced by October the same year.

 Tornado era (1988–2015)

 No. II (AC) Squadron began to convert to the Panavia Tornado GR1 on 16 December 1988, when their first Tornados were delivered to RAF Laarbruch.
 Elements of the squadron were deployed to the 1991 Gulf War.
-Along with much of the RAF, No. 2 Squadron withdrew from Germany after returning from the Gulf War – moving to RAF Marham in Norfolk flying the Panavia Tornado GR1A.
+Along with much of the RAF, No. 2 Squadron withdrew from Germany after returning from the Gulf War – moving to RAF Marham in Norfolk flying the Panavia Tornado GR1A coming under the control of RAF Strike Command.
 These were upgraded to the latest GR4 standard, with which the Squadron deployed at part of Operation Telic in Iraq during 2003.
 For this operation the squadron received a battle honour with the right of emblazonment on the Squadron Standard.